-New album A Different Forest is released on Sony Classical in February 2018 and is his first record of unprepared piano compositions.
+New album A Different Forest is out now Sony Classical and is his first record of unprepared piano compositions.
 To coincide with this he is preparing a new, unadorned live show which will be premiered in Spring 2019.

 Hauschka aka Volker Bertelmann is an Oscar-nominated composer, songwriter and experimental musician known for his spellbinding live performances.